 The first request for applications (RFA) will seek projects focusing on pre-clinical development research to increase the number of innovative and effective therapies to treat pancreatic cancer.
 The Collective will welcome Teams currently supported by SU2C and the Lustgarten Foundation as well as researchers and institutions new to these organizations and the Collective.

-Since 2012, the Lustgarten Foundation and Stand Up To Cancer have built a robust and collaboration, jointly funding more than 170 investigators across 28 leading research centers in both the United States and United Kingdom.
-These efforts include four Dream Teams, five Research Teams, including two Convergence Teams bringing together computational experts with clinical oncologists.
+Since 2012, the Lustgarten Foundation and Stand Up To Cancer have built a robust collaboration, jointly funding more than 170 investigators across 28 leading research centers in both the United States and United Kingdom.
+These efforts include four Dream Teams and five Research Teams, including two Convergence Teams bringing together computational experts with clinical oncologists.
 Cancer Interception, research supporting the earliest diagnosis of pancreatic cancer, even before the cancer may have fully formed, is the focus of one of the Dream Teams and one of the Research Teams.
 All told, these collaborative teams have planned, started or completed 22 clinical trials.
 The Pancreatic Cancer Collective will build on this momentum and push the boundaries of what can be accomplished even further.